The CE mark was introduced to show that a product complies with the appropriate directives and standards in Europe.

 Even if a product has been manufactured outside the EEA, affixing the CE mark is mandatory if it is being sold in the EEA and comes under the scope of a directive requiring CE marking.

-Click here to download our CE Marking Guide; including an introduction to CE marking conformance, essential requirements, guidance on the Technical File, the Declaration of Conformity.
+Download our CE Marking Guide here; including an introduction to CE marking conformance, essential requirements, guidance on the Technical File, the Declaration of Conformity.

 Product categories that require CE marking: